-Ask the persons to write down within 5 minutes ( or 3 or 2) as many as possible uses for a paperclip.
+Ask the persons to write down within 5 minutes ( or 3 or 2) as many uses as possible for a paperclip.

 After the two minutes ask the group which person has the most uses on their paper.
-Write down the number of possible uses the the person with the longest list has mentioned.
+Write down the number of possible uses the person with the longest list has mentioned.